danintel/sawtooth-faq/transaction-processing.rst

 What does the Settings TP do?
 -------------------
 The settings-tp provides on-chain configs to be applied to the Sawtooth Validators, so that you can change operational parameters without restarting the validators or the whole sawtooth network.
-Also, you could right your own settings-tp, that stores the settings the same way but enforces different rules on how they are updated.
+Also, you could write your own settings-tp, that stores the settings the same way but enforces different rules on how they are updated.

 Is there an example where the Settings TP is used in another TP?
 ------------------------------------